brunoaugusto/cartographer/readme.md

    The number of views the Video has
    - `price` *(array)*<br />
    An associative array describing the price to view/download the Video.<br />
-   The following Parameter Options are available:
+   Accepted values for its inner Parameter Options are:
      - `price` (string)<br />
      The price itself (required)
      - `currency` (string)<br />